EliahKagan/palgoviz/README.md

 These are Jupyter notebooks showcasing Python and algorithms concepts, and often tying in with code in `algoviz`.

+### `math`

+These are Jupyter notebooks, and supporting image files, for illustrating some math concepts that are not specifically about code and that do not involve using or discussing any of the code in the `algoviz` package.

 ### `notes`

 These are files with information potentially relevant to preparing exercises